big-tuwien/big-tuwien.github.io/content/publication/tuw-141545/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=141545&lang=2
-publication: 'Vortrag: The Institution of Engineering and Technology (IET): 3rd IET International Conference on Intelligent Environments: IE 07, Ulm, Germany; 24.09.2007
+publication: 'Talk: The Institution of Engineering and Technology (IET): 3rd IET International Conference on Intelligent Environments: IE 07, Ulm, Germany; 09-24-2007 - 09-25-2007;
-  - 25.09.2007; in: "Proceedings of the International Conference on Intelligent Environments", The Institution of Engineering and Technology, London (2007), ISBN: 9780863418464;
+  in: "Proceedings of the International Conference on Intelligent Environments", The Institution of Engineering and Technology, London (2007), ISBN: 9780863418464; 164
-  S. 164 - 167'
+  - 167'
 publication_types:
 - '1'
 publishDate: '2007-09-24'